Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 10. Conclusion:

 This project presents a cost-effective and sustainable solution to the littering problem in Nepal’s national parks.
-By aligning visitor interests with environmental responsibility through behavioral nudges and community engagement, we can create cleaner parks, enhance visitor experience, and foster a culture of environmental stewardship.
-We invite the National Parks Department to partner with us on this impactful initiative.
+By aligning visitor interests with environmental responsibility through behavioral nudges and community involvement, we can create cleaner parks, enhance visitor experience, and frow a culture of environmental stewardship.
+We invite the National Parks Department to partner with us on this initiative.

 Implementation Plan